PiotrStrzalka/PiotrStrzalka.github.io/_posts/2020-10-13-vesc-cost-sensitive-solution.md

 ### COMPONENTS
 Bill of materials for VESC can be found on **[Benjamin Vedder github](https://github.com/vedderb/bldc-hardware/blob/master/design/BLDC4.12_BOM.ods)**.
-Components needed for capacitor board and antispark switch needs to be taken directly from schematic.
+Components needed for capacitor board and antispark switch need to be taken directly from the schematic.
-I am currently experimenting with replacing mosfets  with cheaper alternatives with same parameters and as for they work ok.
+I am currently experimenting with replacing MOSFETs with cheaper alternatives with the same parameters and they work ok.

 ### EXTRA
 To play with VESC properly it is a good idea to order also:
-- **NRF52832** bluetooth module, you can get one of these on eBay or Aliexpress.
-It allows connecting mobile app to device, controlling, checking state of device, making bridge connection to PC apps and many many more.
+- **NRF52832** Bluetooth module, you can get one of these on eBay or Aliexpress.
+It allows connecting mobile apps to the device, controlling, checking the state of the device, making bridge connection to PC apps, and many many more.

 PICTURE

-- Potentiometer, Remote controller or anything else that can be used as a control device.
+- Potentiometer, Remote controller, or anything else that can be used as a control device.
-- **Programmer: some ST-link or J-Link** (most of ST development boards have ST-Link embedded into)
+- **Programmer: some ST-link or J-Link** (most ST development boards have ST-Link embedded into them)

 <hr/>
 # STEP 2 Assembly

-For many this seems the toughest part, but it is not necessarily true.
-To assemble you need to have: Soldering iron, Soldering wire, Flux, Tweezers, Copper braid, Hot air gun or a bit of thermal paste.
+For many, this seems the toughest part, but it is not necessarily true.
+To assemble you need to have: Soldering iron, Soldering wire, Flux, Tweezers, Copper braid, Hot air gun, or a bit of thermal paste.

 I have prepared top and bottom component placement prints for your convenience, you can print it and should easily assemble the whole board with it.
-Of course you can also install **[Kicad](https://kicad-pcb.org/)** software and look at the original schematic and the pcb design (also for AntiSparkSwitch).
+Of course, you can also install **[Kicad](https://kicad-pcb.org/)** software and look at the original schematic and the PCB design (also for AntiSparkSwitch).

 <!-- ![My helpful screenshot](/assets/images/vesc-top-bottom.jpg) -->
 <img src="/assets/images/vesc-top-bottom.jpg" alt="drawing" width="600" class="center"/>

-If you do not have hot air to solder thermal pad of mosfet driver (DRV8302 - U3) you can smear it with thermal paste and solder only legs on sides, it should work sufficiently for most use cases.
+If you do not have hot air to solder the thermal pad of the mosfet driver (DRV8302 - U3) you can smear it with thermal paste and solder only legs on sides, it should work sufficiently for most use cases.

 <hr/>
 # STEP 3 Programming

-Thanks to the courtesy of Benjamin we can download ready to go binaries which we can flash our STM with.
+Thanks to the courtesy of Benjamin we can download ready-to-go binaries with which we can flash our STM.
 Go to **[GIT repository](https://github.com/vedderb/bldc)** and download the latest compiled version of VESC firmware (**[Precise link](https://github.com/vedderb/bldc/blob/master/build_all/410_o_411_o_412/VESC_default.bin)**.
-First of all bootloader needs to be flashed, a compiled version of it can be downloaded from **[HERE](/assets/other/BLDC_4_Bootloader.hex)**
+First of all, the bootloader needs to be flashed, a compiled version of it can be downloaded from **[HERE](/assets/other/BLDC_4_Bootloader.hex)**
 The process of programming of STM32 processor is quite easy and can be found i.e **[HERE](https://community.st.com/s/article/Programming-STM32-based-boards-using-ST-Link-utility)**.

 PROGRAMMING CONNECTOR OBRAZEK